murkl/arch-os/docs/CONTRIBUTING.md

     --enable-squash-merge --delete-branch-on-merge
 ```

-**Note:** _`ISO` and `Smoke test` are not required checks - a draft and a fork never run them, and a check that never reports is one a pull request would wait on forever.
+**Note:** _No check is required here, and that is the point. `Image` is skipped on a draft and on a fork, and the release pull request starts no run at all - a required check that never reports is one a pull request waits on forever.
+What lands on `main` is checked on `main`, before the tag exists.
 Everything else (signing, Dependabot) needs no setup._